trishan9/PDF-Converter/README.md

 # PDF Converter
- It is a backend system where you can upload HTML files, and get a converted PDF to your email address.
+ It is a backend system built using Express where you can upload HTML files, and get a converted PDF to your email address.

 ## Packages Used:
 - **multer**